dthorburn/Protamine_Exploration/README.md

 ### Usage
 To use this pipeline follow these instructions:

-1. Download the `RAxML.*` files into your project directory.
+1. Download the `RAxML_Tree.*` files into your project directory.
-2. Update the `RAxML.config` file to reflect your needs.
+2. Update the `RAxML_Tree.config` file to reflect your needs.
 For the majority of cases, you'll only need to update the input directory path (i.e., `UnalignDir` if you have not aligned the sequences, or `AlignDir` if you are providing aligned sequences). *NB.
 The pipeline will create a tree for each fasta file in the directory*.
-3. Update the project directory path in the `RAxML.sh` file.
+3. Update the project directory path in the `RAxML_Tree.sh` file.
-4. Run the pipeline using the command `qsub RAxML.sh`
+4. Run the pipeline using the command `qsub RAxML_Tree.sh`

-Below is the help message from `RAxML.nf`:
+Below is the help message from `RAxML_Tree.nf`:
 ```
 Usage:
   This pipeline was developed to use on Imperial College London's HPC.
 Alternatively, you can set up a conda environment with